Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-freenom.md

 - MET150
 - MOE150
 ms.assetid: d8ff45a2-19e3-413d-aa64-a9982bd6633c
-description: Obtenga información sobre cómo comprobar su dominio y configurar los registros DNS para el correo electrónico, Skype empresarial online y otros servicios en Freenom para Microsoft. ms.openlocfilehash: b958a69d1dad9a0b56cf954d12cd42e40d6d4fea ms.sourcegitcommit: 0a8b0186cc041db7341e57f375d0d010b7682b7d ms.translationtype: MT
+description: Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at Freenom for Microsoft. ms.openlocfilehash: b958a69d1dad9a0b56cf954d12cd42e40d6d4fea ms.sourcegitcommit: 0a8b0186cc041db7341e57f375d0d010b7682b7d ms.translationtype: MT